The Truth About Erythritol and Other Keto Sweeteners: A Fact-Based Guide

 • MikeDitka

-MikeDitka a year ago
+MikeDitka 2 years ago

 For my first cup of coffee I add 3/4 tsp glycine, 1 tbsp Bulletproof c8 MCT oil, 1 tbsp heavy cream and 1 tsp cacao powder.